Reconfigurable-Computing-CalPoly-Pomona/Fprime_MSTAR/docs/Background.md

 ---

 ## Background
-The purpose of this project is to analyse technical differencesbetween Fprime and cFS flight software frameworks.
-Bench-marks are then performed on the FPrime framework whilebeing implemented on an embedded device.
-In our case weuse the PYNQ-Z1 and PYNQ-Z2 boards to run the bench-mark tests due to their availability and their ability to run adistribution of Linux which allows for easy implementationof FPrime.
+The purpose of this project is to analyse technical differences between the FPrime and cFS flight software frameworks.
+Benchmarks are then performed on the FPrime framework while being implemented on an embedded device.
+In our case we use the PYNQ-Z1 and PYNQ-Z2 boards to run the benchmark tests due to their availability and their ability to run a distribution of Linux which allows for easy implementation of FPrime.

 # Links
 1. [PYNQ](PYNQ.md)